There are a few expert tips on how to handle a narcissistic parent or a narcissist of any kind.

 It takes massive amounts of forethought and energy to make sure every member feels as low and unhappy as the narcissist.

-There wasn’t a holiday that went by that my mother didn’t throw some embarrassing temper tantrum in front of everyone.
+There wasn’t a holiday that went by my mother didn’t throw some embarrassing temper tantrum in front of everyone.

 After I married, I caught her screaming demands at my husband and my sister’s husband.